pajtai/backbone-state-machine/README.md

 myStateMachine = new BBSM(initObject);
 ```

-The initialization object contains the initial state referred to as a string, a states object
+The initialization object contains the initial state referred to as a string, a 'states' object
 that describes each state as a field, and an array of event listeners you want to attach to your view.

 ```javascript